-- (a) The Draft PEIR or a revision of the draft. - (b) Comments and recommendations received on the Draft PEIR either verbatim or in summary. - (c) A list of persons, organizations, and public agencies commenting on the Draft PEIR. - (d) The responses of the Lead Agency to significant environmental points raised in the review and consultation process. - (e) Any other information added by the Lead Agency.
+- The Draft PEIR or a revision of the draft. (a) - Comments and recommendations received on the Draft PEIR either verbatim or in summary. (b) - A list of persons, organizations, and public agencies commenting on the Draft PEIR. (c) - The responses of the Lead Agency to significant environmental points raised in the review (d) and consultation process. - (e) Any other information added by the Lead Agency.